kevinyan815/go-docker/README.md

 # go-docker

-1. Put this file in your project root or any other directory
+1. Put this `docker-compose.yml`file in your project root or any other directory

 2. Run `docker-compose up -d`